erichson/NFM/README.md

     <img src="WideResNet.png" height="250">
 </p>

-To use NMF, we need a code block that perturbs a minibatch with white noise and multiplicative noise.
+To use NFM, we need a code block that perturbs a minibatch with white noise and multiplicative noise.

 ```
 def _noise(x, add_noise_level=0.0, mult_noise_level=0.0, sparsity_level=0.0):